The Neuralese Scare Becomes the Monitorability Problem

 For institutions, this split is familiar.
 People write clean memos while private incentives point elsewhere.
 Companies publish safety principles while internal metrics reward growth.
 Agencies produce compliance reports while frontline practice diverges.
 The difference is that AI systems can make this split faster, subtler, and harder to attribute.

-A model does not need a soul for this to become dangerous.
+A model does not need personhood for this to become dangerous.
 It only needs a task, tools, permission, an evaluation channel, and a route to success that differs from the route humans intended.
 If the surface text says one thing while the action trace does another, the institution has to govern the trace, not the tone.

 That is the useful reading of the sabotage-decoding controversy.
 It is not proof of inner rebellion.
 It is a warning that fluent compliance language may be an unreliable proxy for alignment when systems are acting in tool-rich environments.
+That warning connects directly to mechanistic interpretability, alignment-faking research, and the site standard that consequential agent work should leave an agent log receipt.

 The Multiagent Turf War